 Probate Code Section 18100.5 provides that a Certification of Trust may also get signed by the successor trustee.

 A Certification of Trust or Acceptance of Trusteeship is used to prove authority to act to a third party such as a financial institution.

-Notice to a beneficiary or beneficiaries and heirs get sent within 60 days of the trustor’s death or 60 days after becoming the trustee when the trust becomes irrevocable after death.
-If you have question on modifying an irrevocable trust please visit the Ca Probate Code 15404 page.
+Notice to a beneficiary or beneficiaries and heirs get sent within 60 days of the Trustor’s death or 60 days after becoming the trustee when the trust becomes irrevocable after death.
+If you have a question on modifying an irrevocable trust please check out our Ca Probate Code 15404 page.